n-rocher/RoadSegmentation/Readme.md

 </p>

 # Road Segmentation
-The goal of this project is to create an AI able to detect in real time some categories of objects on the road.
+The goal of this project is to create an AI able to segment in real time some categories of objects on the road.
 All images are segmented independently.

 # Models